damianhakert/damianhakert.github.io/source/posts/2016-06-10-ssg-overview-gitlab-pages-part-2.html.md

   color: $clr
 ```

-In a large-scale styling, saving all curly brackets `{ }` and semi-colons `;` make a lot of difference for who is typing.
-Also, with Sass variables (e.g., `$clr` above), we can define some standards and apply them all over our stylesheets.
-In the end, everything will be compiled to regular CSS.
+In a large-scale styling, saving all curly brackets `{ }` and semi-colons `;` makes a lot
+of difference for who is typing.
+Also, with Sass variables (e.g., `$clr` above), we can
+define some standards and apply them all over our stylesheets.
+In the end, everything
+will be compiled to regular CSS.

 By the way, this Sass example will be compiled exactly to the CSS code above it.

 ### Directory structure

 The **directory structure** is different for each SSG.
-It's important to study the file tree before we start working with an SSG, otherwise we might face odd build errors that we won't understand solely because we didn't use its structure accordingly.
-Examples: [Hexo structure][hexo-struc], [Middleman structure][middle-struc], [Jekyll structure][jekyll-struc].
+It's important to study the file
+tree before we start working with an SSG, otherwise we might face odd build errors that
+we won't understand solely because we didn't use its structure accordingly.
+Examples: [Hexo structure][hexo-struc], [Middleman structure][middle-struc],
+[Jekyll structure][jekyll-struc].
 So, just make sure you add new files to the correct directories.

 ## SSGs built-in features

-In addition to their standard components, there are also a number of built-in features that make building and previewing static sites easier - and faster.
+In addition to their standard components, there are also a number of built-in features
+that make building and previewing static sites easier - and faster.

 - Most of SSGs have a pre-installed server for previewing the sites locally
-- Some of them also contain in their installation package a LiveReload plugin, so we don't need to refresh the page in our browser every time we save it
+- Some of them also contain in their installation package a LiveReload plugin, so we
+don't need to refresh the page in our browser every time we save it
 - Most of them provide us with built-in compilers for their supported preprocessors

 ## Blog-Aware SSGs

-One of the most attractive features for the majority of modern SSGs is the ability to manage blog content without the need of storing posts, or post contents, in databases or in dynamically accessed files.
+One of the most attractive features for the majority of modern SSGs is the ability to manage
+blog content without the need of storing posts, or post contents,
+in databases or in dynamically accessed files.

-A blog-aware website generator will create blog-style content, such as lists of content in reverse chronological order, archive lists, and other common blog-style features.
+A blog-aware website generator will create blog-style content, such as lists of content in
+reverse chronological order, archive lists, and other common blog-style features.
 How would an SSG do that?

 With their file tree and their template engine.
-The file tree defines the specific directory for `posts` and the template engine call the posts dynamically.
+The file tree defines the specific
+directory for `posts` and the template engine calls the posts dynamically.

-With a `for` loop through the posts, they can be displayed in a single page, as illustrated below (with [Liquid]):
+With a `for` loop through the posts, they can be displayed in a single page, as
+illustrated below (with [Liquid]):

 ```liquid
   <ul>